ainabjerke/HeliosTravel/README.md

 ## Description

 This project was my project exam through my first year of studies.
-It is an travel blog site for both a front-end and an admin page built with Strapi and deployed with Wordpress hosting the image, title, text and icons.
+It is a travel blog site for both a front-end and an admin page built with Wordpress hosting the images, titles, texts and icons.

 Some features:
 - Public API powered by Wordpress Rest API